On the Number of Cosmic Strings: Discussion and results

-The number of string segments $N(z)$ has been determined in the range of redshifts of interest for observations by using the constant quantity $A_{m}$ associated with the scaling law, thus assuming that the network has already reached the scaling regime in the matter-dominated era by the time $t_{LSS}$ which is the upper limit of the range of redshifts (\ref{eqn:11}).
-As a matter of fact there is a transition period between the radiation-dominated and matter-dominated eras where the string network will be far from the type of equilibrium that characterizes a scaling solution for a time dependent on how fast is the network's response to the change in expansion rate.
-Thus, the range of redshifts in the matter-dominated era within which we can trust a ``string counting" based on the scaling property could be well below $z_{LSS}$ and then below the range of radio surveys for searching of cosmic string signatures in the CMB radiation.
-A similar limit, this time at very small redshifts, namely $z \approx 0.5$, is also to be taken into account since there is a further transition between the matter-dominated era and the dark-energy-dominated era \cite{36,37}.
-The effect of this transition to a cosmological era where the universe expands exponentially will be a reduction of the string velocity, which prevents reconnection, affecting the scaling behavior and, at the same time, a dilution which might lead to a small number density of the leftover network \cite{38,39}.
+The number of string segments $N(z)$ has been determined in the range of redshifts of interest for observations by using the constant quantity $A_{m}$ associated with the scaling law, thus assuming that the network has already reached the scaling regime in the matter-dominated era by the last scattering time which is the upper limit of the range of redshifts (\ref{eqn:13}).
+As a matter of fact, there is a transition period between the radiation-dominated and matter-dominated eras where the string network will be far from the type of equilibrium that characterizes a scaling solution for a time dependent on how fast is the network's response to the change in expansion rate.
+Thus, the range of redshifts, in the matter-dominated era, within which we can trust a string segment distribution based on the scaling property, could be well below $z_{LSS}$ and hence below the range of radio surveys for searching of cosmic string signatures in the CMB radiation.
+A similar limit, this time at very small redshifts, namely $z \approx 0.5$, is also to be taken into account since there is a further transition between the matter-dominated era and the dark-energy-dominated era (Riess et al. 2004; Bolotin et al. 2012).
+The effect of this transition to a cosmological era where the universe expands exponentially will be a reduction of the string velocity, which prevents reconnection, affecting the scaling behavior and, at the same time, a dilution which might lead to a small number density of the leftover network (Albrecht et al. 1998; Battye et al. 1998).

 The scaling property, which implies it makes sense to consider the possibility of the string existence in our universe and search for their observable effects, is the first fundamental information about a network of cosmic strings yielded by numerical simulations.
-These are essentially based on the field theory Abelian Higgs (AH) model and the Nambu-Goto (NG) model.
-The latter one relies on the assumption that as the scale of the string diameter is much smaller than any cosmological scale, such strings can be studied in the zero width approximation.
+For classical cosmic strings, evolving in a $\Lambda$CDM cosmological background, these simulations are essentially based on the field theory Abelian Higgs (AH) model and the Nambu-Goto (NG) model.
+The latter relies on the assumption that, as the scale of their diameter is much smaller than any cosmological scale, cosmic line-like defects can be studied in the zero width approximation.